 How Do the Free Night Certificates Work?

-- Log into your Marriott account
+- Log into your Marriott account.

-- Isolate your search to hotels that are equal to or less than the value of your certificate
+- Isolate your search to hotels that are equal to or less than the value of your certificate.

-- Select a hotel with standard rooms available
+- Select a hotel with standard rooms available.

 - The reservations page will display a message confirming you have an unused free night certificate that can be applied to the booking.

 Our Top Picks for Redeeming Marriott Free Night Certificates